 If you're in the mood, there are tons of bars close by to go out for after dinner drinks.

 Start your morning with a coffee near the famous Maggiore Square, the heart of the city featuring Bologna’s famous historical landmarks.

 The smells of gourmet food hall Mercato Di Mezzo were calling out to us.
 The hall is filled with vendors selling a variety of Bolognese cuisine.
 Historically, it was the first indoor market of the city, but after being deserted for many years it re-opened in 2014.
 We sat on the outdoor patio and ate a mountain of fresh hand-rolled pasta!

 If it’s a sunny day, we recommend grabbing food for a picnic in Giardini Margherita park.
 Giardini Margherita park is a quiet park with plenty of grass and trees to lay in and relax.
-Perhaps the best kept secret of the park, however, is Serre dei Giardini Margherita, a public art and co-working space created from former greenhouses.
+Perhaps the best kept secret of the park, however, is Serre dei Giardini Margherita, a public art and event space created from former greenhouses.
 We sat and enjoyed the garden décor, drank coffee, and had a few glasses of wine from their cafe called Vetro.
 It’s laptop friendly and has large picnic tables that double as workspace stations.
 Vetro offers dishes with ingredients purchased locally or taken directly from their garden.

 The ever vibrant and youthful street in the neighbourhood, Via Augusto Righi, is known for its delicious and cheap aperativo bars.
 It’s a common starting point for a night out and perfect for the budget!
 We bar hopped, filling up on aperativo after aperativo.
-Meats, cheese, olives, bread, pasta...
-We were so full we were happy to skip dinner!
+Meats, cheese, olives, bread, pasta... we were so full we were happy to skip dinner!